 The landscape of Mid Wales is famous for its natural beauty and wide-open spaces, but humans have left their mark too.
-Start exploring and you’ll discover prehistoric forts, mighty castles and living remnants of our industrial heritage.
 Here are a few things to look out for.

 Ceredigion and Cardigan Bay